What are Some Other Causes of a High PSA?

 Because PSA is naturally produced at a very low level by the healthy prostate, a man with a larger-than-usual prostate may have a higher-than-usual PSA level.
 Your doctor will be able to detect this with a DRE, and will take this into consideration when looking at your PSA test results.

 Prostatitis is a painful condition in which the prostate is inflamed, swollen, and tender.
 It is often caused by a bacterial infection, though sometimes the cause is unknown.
 In some cases, an elevated PSA level may be another effect of this condition.

 4. Benign prostatic hyperplasia (BPH)

 Different from simply having a larger-than-usual prostate, BPH is an enlarged prostate.
-It’s somewhat common among men over 50, and it may make urination or ejaculation difficult, which could send you to the doctor to have it checked.
+It’s common among men over 50, and it may make urination or ejaculation difficult, which could send you to the doctor to have it checked.
 Along with the swelling, a prostate with BPH may produce more PSA than usual.
 Your doctor may recommend additional tests to confirm BPH.